paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 # **revokeSessions**
 > RevokedSessions revokeSessions(xSessionToken, cookie)

+Invalidate all Other Sessions

 Calling this endpoint invalidates all except the current session that belong to the logged-in user.
 Session data are not deleted.
 This endpoint is useful for:  To forcefully logout the current user from all other devices and sessions

 ### Example
 ```dart